Woodentop (Storyboard): Production

 Thames Television transmitted Woodentop as part of its Storyboard anthology series of one-off dramas.
 It was written by Geoff McQueen, a writer who had genre experience after writing episodes of LWT's The Gentle Touch.
 Woodentop stood out from run of the mill police dramas of the time for a number of reasons including the use of hand-held cameras and natural lighting as well as the use of realistic-sounding dialogue.
 The show created a realistic portrayal of modern-day policing, and there was nothing like it on television at the time, a fact which was actively exploited by the programme's makers.

+Production errors

+There are mistakes made in some of the uniforms the cast wore during the episode.
+For example, in one scene, PC Dave Litten is on foot patrol with PC Jim Carver, and PC Litten's helmet has GR on the helmet badge where it should have had ER, the same that was on PC Carver's helmet.
+Also the tunics the male officers wore had notched lapels with buttoned down epaulettes, whereas they should have just had peaked lapels and the epaulette's insignia placed on the shoulder of the tunic as this is what the Metropolitan Police wore at the time.